 - When the incident happened.
 If you want to make a complaint, make sure you do it as soon as possible, and definitely not later than 12 months after the incident/situation you’re complaining about, so that it can be dealt with quickly and fairly.
-If you speak with somebody either in person or on the phone it’s a good idea to back it up in writing, either a letter or email, perhaps to the practice manager.
+If you speak with somebody either in person or on the phone it’s a good idea to back it up in writing, either in a letter or email.

 “Keep a record of all the times you felt you didn’t get the right care from your GP, and keep copies of any letters or emails and a note of any calls.” – Caroline McGhie, who has asthma.

 NHS complaints processes

 Wherever you live in the UK there are similar processes outlined by the NHS for making a complaint or giving feedback on NHS services:

-- Talk to staff, whether it’s with the GP, the practice manager, or staff on reception.
+- Talk to staff, whether it’s the GP, the practice manager, or staff on reception.
 Sometimes a conversation is all that’s needed to sort things out.

 - Fill in a feedback form which you can find either at reception, in hospital waiting rooms or on your GP practice or clinic’s website.

-- Another option is to feed back anonymously through a quick form called the Friends and Family Test, although you won’t get a personal response.
+- Another option is to give feedback anonymously through a short form called the Friends and Family Test, although you won’t get a personal response.
 The form should be available on your GP’s website, or ask at reception.